Data Structure

 Learn about Truv data structures and task flows.

-The Truv API allows users to connect to a data source, like their payroll provider, and establish a persistent Link with it.
+The Truv API allows users to connect to a data source such as payroll provider, and create a Link to manage data.

-The Truv workflow starts by creating a Bridge token and a User for your customer, who will attempt to connect to one or more data providers through our Truv Bridge.
+Truv starts the workflow by creating a Bridge token and a user for your customer.
+Users then attempt to connect to one or more data providers through Truv Bridge.

-When a user attempts to connect to a data provider, a Link object is created.
-A new Task object is also created to start processing the requested action.
-Each Task goes through a lifecycle of states and ends up in one of the terminal states.
+When users attempt to connect to a data provider, it generates a Link object.
+From there, a new Task object then starts processing the requested action.
+Each Task goes through the connection lifecycle of stages.
+Each state proceeds to the next with specific status updates.

-If a Task is successful, the data from a data provider can be easily consumed through one of the following endpoints:
+For successful Tasks, manage data from a data provider through one of the following endpoints.

-The Link ID is unique for a combination of data source and user credentials.
+Link ID values are a combination of data source and user credentials.
 Each Link has a data provider ID associated with it.
-If the connection was successful, each Link also has an Identity associated with it, retrieved from the data provider.
+With successful connections, each Link also has an Identity associated with it, retrieved from the data provider.

-Each data provider might return multiple Employment objects, which can have multiple pay statements, bank accounts, tax documents, and shifts.
+Multiple employment object responses are available from data providers as well.
+This occurs from user accounts which may have multiple pay statements, bank accounts, tax documents, and shifts.